-The crazy humps of the Taka Mountains are the wedding candles of Kassala.
+The crazy humps of the Taka Mountains could be the wedding candles of Kassala.

-For Sudanese honeymooners flock to the mountain springs, believing that a taste of the waters will enhance fertility.
+For Sudanese honeymooners flock here to the mountain springs – believing the water will enhance their fertility.

-The city is also famous for its multi-ethnic market, with tribes from all over northern Sudan trading in Kassala.
+Kassala is also famous for its multi-ethnic market, with tribes from all over northern Sudan.

-This mix is enhanced by groups from nearby countries such as Eritrea – just beyond the Taka Mountains, and the Rashaida originate from Saudi Arabia (across the Red Sea).
+This mix is enhanced by traders from neighboring countries – such as Eritrea just beyond the Taka Mountains, and the Rashaida, who originate from Saudi Arabia (across the Red Sea).

-Simple but tasty food is easy to find in Kassala.
-I highly recommend the BBQ chicken places (the food is served hot and there’s plenty of locals there, so it’s unlikely you’ll get sick.
-But stick to bottled water).
-For around $US 2, you’ll get a tray of spiced chicken – tastes like India Tikka – with flatbread, rice, raw cabbage, onion, etc (see the image below).
-YUM.
+I highly recommend the BBQ chicken places (the food is served hot and there’s plenty of locals there, so it’s unlikely you’ll get sick).

 Kassala is also famous for fruit juices and coffee.

 Just head in the direction and the route will evolve.

 Or better still, get a taxi there (and walk back once you have your bearings).

 Sit at one of the simple cafes on the slopes of Jebel Toti, with a coffee – and feast on the view.